MicahBest/CFD-SeniorDesign/README.md

 ```

 ## Running the python script to convert 2D airfoil data from dat to csv
-Set the filename in the bottom of the script then run the following command from the base directory of the repository in Ubuntu:
+Run the following command from the base directory of the repository in Ubuntu:
 ```
-python3 scripts/2D_airfoil_dat_to_csv.py
+python3 scripts/convert_airfoil.py naca0012 5.0
 ```

+The command line takes 2 extra arguments: the first is the airfoil name and the second is the chord length.
+The airfoil will be automatically converted to csv and txt files for CFD and CAD analysis.